SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

 \Algname's Grouped GEMM accepts either contiguously-packed inputs or inputs gathered from different positions, illustrated in Figure~\ref{fig:input-format}.
 For the latter case, we fuse the input gather with the input loads from global memory (GMEM, often the HBM) to shared memory (SMEM) so we can batch them to perform GEMM on Tensor Core \citep{tan2024scattered,costin2025momoe}.
-This involves (1) fetching the routed token indices for each expert and then (2) using these indices to gather activations via Blackwell and Hopper's $\mathrm{cp.async}$ instruction.
-We often have no better alternatives for the second step\footnote{On both Hopper and Blackwell GPUs, we have either legacy $\mathrm{cp.async}$ instruction or TMA for loading from GMEM to SMEM.
-The gather on $\mathbf{M}$ dim would require 1D TMA load with each size 64 $\cdot$ 4 = 256 (assume 4 pipeline stages and $\tileK$ as 64) that are often slower than a direct $\mathrm{cp.async}$ call with 4 producer warps due to TMA's extra hardware overhead.
-The TMA overhead is illustrated in \citet{luo2025dissecting}'s Figure 2 and 3. }, but synchronous index fetching is still optimizable by prefetching and cooperative fetching among producer warps.
-We illustrate our strategies in Figure~\ref{fig:index-prefetch}.
+This involves (1) fetching the routed token indices for each expert and then (2) using these indices to gather activations via the $\mathrm{cp.async}$ instruction.

-\paragraph{Hopper GPUs.} As shown in Figure~\ref{fig:moe_breakdown}, Gather fusion provides \Algname~with a major advantage over existing MoE kernel designs on H100 such as DeepGEMM.
-Although DeepGEMM's varlen-$\mathbf{M}$ Grouped GEMM kernel is highly optimized\footnote{ \url{https://github.com/deepseek-ai/DeepGEMM/blob/38f8ef73a48a42b1a04e0fa839c2341540de26a6/csrc/jit_kernels/impls/sm90_bf16_gemm.hpp\#L127} }, DeepGEMM assumes the inputs are already contiguously packed and padded to multiples of 128, which requires a separate kernel launch for gather and pad (either all2all in expert parallelism, or a gather kernel on a single GPU in our case) before the Grouped GEMM.
-In Figure~\ref{fig:moe_breakdown}, even though we can provide an optimized gather kernel and DeepGEMM's varlen-$\mathbf{M}$ Grouped GEMM is also highly-optimized, the large amount of IO to gather $X$ ($2TKd$ bytes) still makes DeepGEMM++ (for definition of DeepGEMM++, refer to Figure \ref{fig:moe_breakdown}) slower than \Algname.
+As shown in Figure~\ref{fig:moe_breakdown} and~\ref{fig:moe_breakdown-B300}, Gather fusion provides \Algname~with a major advantage over existing MoE kernel designs on both H100 and B300 GPUs such as DeepGEMM.
+Although DeepGEMM's varlen-$\mathbf{M}$ Grouped GEMM kernel is highly optimized, DeepGEMM assumes the inputs are already contiguously packed and padded to multiples of 128, which requires a separate kernel launch for gather and pad before the Grouped GEMM.